joshdoman/multisig-backup/README.md

 # multisig-backup

-A tool for inscribing a `k-of-n` multisig descriptor publicly on Bitcoin without revealing the public keys.
+A tool to safely inscribe a `k-of-n` multisig descriptor permanently on Bitcoin so that `k` seeds is sufficient to recover the funds.

-This solution encrypts the descriptor so that it cannot be recovered without `k` extended public keys (xpubs), preserving the user's privacy while ensuring that `k` seed phrases is always sufficient for a user to recover their wallet.
+This solution encrypts the sensitive data in the descriptor so that it cannot be recovered without `k` extended public keys (xpubs), allowing it to be inscribed publicly on Bitcoin while preserving the user's privacy.

 ## The Problem